 Obsidian pricing

 The basic version of Obsidian is free.
 Completely.
 No limits on notes, no mandatory upgrade after 30 days.
 You can just use it, forever.
-That’s pretty remarkable in this age of subscription-everything.
+That’s pretty remarkable in this era of subscription-everything.

 Want synchronization between devices?
 Then you have two options.
-The official Obsidian Sync costs $1 per month with annual payment (total $1 per year), or $1 per month if you pay monthly.
-That’s quite pricey compared to iCloud Drive or Dropbox you might already have.
+The official Obsidian Sync costs $ 4 per month with annual payment (total $ 48 per year), or $ 5 per month if you pay monthly.
+That’s pretty pricey compared to iCloud Drive or Dropbox that you might already have.
 But Sync is lightning fast and works perfectly, even with large vaults.

-The other paid service is Publish, for $1 per month with annual payment ($1 per year) or $1 per month.
-With that you publish your notes as a website.
-Handy for documentation or a digital garden, but not necessary for most people.
+The other paid service is Publish, for $ 8 per month with annual payment ($ 96 per year) or $ 10 per month.
+With it you publish your notes as a website.
+Useful for documentation or a digital garden, but not necessary for most people.

 Honestly?
-I think that Sync price is on the high side.
-You can also just put your Obsidian folder in iCloud, Google Drive or Dropbox and sync for free.
+I find that Sync price on the high side.
+You can also just put your Obsidian folder in iCloud, Google Drive or Dropbox and synchronize for free.
 Works fine, just a bit slower.
 Or you use Git if you’re technical.
-The $1 per month you’re mainly paying for convenience and speed.
+The $ 4 per month you’re mainly paying for convenience and speed.

 What should you watch out for?

 The learning curve is really steep.
 If you’re used to Word or Google Docs, Obsidian feels strange at first.
-You have to learn Markdown, understand the linking system, and the whole philosophy of a “second brain” requires a different way of thinking.
+You have to learn Markdown, you have to understand the link system, and the whole philosophy of a “second brain” requires a different way of thinking.
 Don’t expect to be productive after one day.

 The mobile app is disappointingly slow.
 Especially startup takes long if you have many plugins.
 I sometimes need 10-15 seconds before I can start typing.
 That’s frustrating when you want to quickly jot something down.
 The desktop app is lightning fast, but on your phone it’s a different story.

-One more thing: you can spend hours optimizing your setup.
+Another thing: you can spend hours optimizing your setup.
 Trying new plugins, customizing themes, perfecting workflows.
 It’s addictive, but also a waste of time.
-I notice that sometimes I’m more busy with how I make notes than with the notes themselves.
+I notice that I’m sometimes more focused on how I make notes than on the notes themselves.

 For teams, Obsidian is simply not suitable.
 There’s no real-time collaboration, no comments, no rights management.
 If you want to work on the same documents with colleagues, you really need to look at something else.